mkanchwala/swing-hibernate-maven/README.md

 swing-hibernate-maven
 =====================

-Test a Hibernate - Swing - Maven  project that is managed by GIT.
+Test Projects on Swing Maven Project for Research

-Main project is taken from Netbeans.org: https://netbeans.org/kb/docs/java/maven-hib-java-se.html
+1) DVD Store Project with Sakila Database from Netbeans Org.